 Slim fast is a diet based upon meal replacements.
 This comes in the form of shakes or bars.
 The target is for people with a body mass index (B.M.I) over 25, you’re encouraged to eat 3 snacks a day and crisps and chocolate are included.

-This is a totally different approach because when it comes to loosing weight the very first thing we all do is cut down or cut out the chocolates and crisps.
+This is a totally different approach because when it comes to losing weight the very first thing we all do is cut down or cut out the chocolates and crisps.
 This choice doesn’t take into consideration of what’s the best diet to lose weight.

 Your food choice is scripted for you, meaning you choose set meals from the slim fast website and whereas with most diets you can’t stay on them for too long, with slim fast you can stay on the diet for as long as you want, hopefully without risking any ill health.